 As for sound absorbing material, I used Nihon Muki Micron Wool again as in the SS-309 project.
 The quantity was small.

 The building procedure is the same as SS-309.
 I intended to maximize assembly accuracy by employing

 (1) Put one side board (hereinafter referred to as the fixed side board) on a level workbench.
 (2) Assemble the parts except the other side board (hereinafter referred to as the detachable side board) on it using wood bond.
 (3) Slide each part to make the baffle side flush.
 Since the parts are not mortised, they can be slid a bit while the bond is wet.
 (4) Make flush the top board side.
 (5) Screw all the parts with each other.

 The kerfs that joint the detachable side board are made flush with a power sander, and insulating tape is affixed on the kerfs to retain the box air-tight.

 As for the finish, I chose the way that doesn't take much labor and time.

-It was fixed together with the driver.
+It is fixed together with the LS unit.